zimolab/chaquopy-project-maker/README.md

 $ python chaquopy_project_maker/main.py
 ```

 Or you can use pyinstaller to package this project into an executable file.
-You check the
+You can check the
 ChaquopyProjectMaker_win.spec file for reference.

 ---